onshape-public/onshape-clients/python/docs/PartStudiosApi.md

 did = 'did_example' # str | Document ID.
 wid = 'wid_example' # str | Workspace ID.
 eid = 'eid_example' # str | Element ID.
 body = 'body_example' # str | The index at which the rollback index should be placed.
-Features      *   with entry index (0-based) higher than or equal to this value are rolled back.
-The value -1 is treated      *   as an alias for \"end of feature list\".
-Otherwise the value must be in the range 0 to the number of      *   entries in the feature list (optional)
+Features  with entry index (0-based) higher than or equal to the value are rolled back.
+Value of -1 is treated  as an alias for \"end of feature list\".
+Otherwise the value must be in the range 0 to the number of  entries in the feature list (optional)

 try:
     # Update Feature Rollback